jacobhjkim/TIL/2020-12-09-scala-local-cache.md

   }
 ```

 As you can see, `op` only gets evaluated when `k` does not exist.
-However, I wasn't sure if the lazy evaluation would work with this following code.
+However, I wasn't sure if the lazy evaluation would work with the following code.

 ```scala
 import scala.collection.concurrent.TrieMap